StarpTech/graphql-registry/docs/api.md

 ### Get latest schemas

-GET - `/schema/latest?graphName=my_graph` Returns the last registered schema definition of all services.
+GET - `/schema/latest?graphName=my_graph` Returns the last registered (time-based) schema definition of all services.

 **Notice:** Work always with versions in production.

 ### Register a schema

 POST - `/schema/push` Creates a new graph and schema for a service.
+If you omit the `version` field the schema is registered as `current` version. `current` always represent the last registered schema that was pushed without a version.

 <details>
 <summary>Example Request</summary>